-When you are trying to find a place to connect the kit to the dryer, you need to find a location position that creates the shortest path possible between your dryer and the vet kit itself.
-Remember that you want to find a metal 90-degree fitting to install your dryer vent kit accordingly.
+When you are trying to find a place to connect the kit to the dryer, you need to find a location position that creates the shortest path possible between your dryer and the vet kit itself, with as minimal kinks and bends – especially 90 degree turns – as possible.

 Once you have found a suitable location for the dryer exhaust line, you will need to stretch out the flexible portion of the duct.
 Use this to connect the exhaust line to the dryer itself.
 Remember that you will need to use a secure connection, clamping the hose into place.